Arona Sané

-Arona Sané (born 21 June 1995) is a Senegalese professional footballer who plays for Spanish club Alondras CF as a right winger.
+Arona Sané (born 21 June 1995) is a Senegalese professional footballer who plays for Spanish club Sarriana as a right winger.

 Club career

 Born in Sindia, Sané joined Atlético Madrid's youth setup in 2009 at the age of 14, from ASC Jamoral.
 He made his senior debut for the C-team in the 2013–14 campaign, in Tercera División.

 Sané was promoted to the reserves ahead of the 2015–16 campaign, with the side now also in the fourth level.
 He helped the club in their promotion to Segunda División B in 2017, but suffered a knee injury during the final match of the play-offs.

 Sané made his first team – and La Liga – debut on 6 May 2018, coming on as a first-half substitute for injured Vitolo in a 0–2 home loss against RCD Espanyol.